Goh-Wei-Chong/Goh-Wei-Chong/README.md

 ## Goh Wei Chong
 I’m Goh Wei Chong, a Year 2 student in Ngee Ann Polytechnic studying Information Technology.
 I enjoy trying out new features to create websites and using data analysis with jupyter notebook.
-I’m interested in AI, Web Design and Data Analytics
+I’m interested in AI, Algorithms and Data Analytics

 ### Skills and Experience
 - 🎉Python, C#, C++